 The next day, I could feel the tension building in my belly as I prepared for our walk.
 I come from a long line of people who demonstrate love by worrying.
 But, the retired dog trainer in me knew that any strain and stress I carried with us would affect Gavin so, I sat down on his dog bed and invited him over.

 I gave him a stuffie to kill, which he loves.
 As Gavin ripped and murmured and spit out pieces and parts of his Rose’ All Day toy, I relaxed because I was enjoying my dog enjoying himself.
 Our walk wasn’t perfect, but it was much better.
-Gavin carried his favorite toys and happily ate from his Bark Pouch when he walked away from brush and greenery.
+Gavin carried his favorite toys and happily ate from his Bark Pouch dog treats when he walked away from the brush and greenery.

 As we headed home, a lovely man stopped and asked me if the path continued for a long distance, in the direction he was walking.
 I told him that it did, but it was confusing to find, there were many underpasses, and it was much less populated, so I wouldn’t recommend walking it alone.
 The man thanked me and walked back towards downtown.
 And, I was happy about being able to help that time because I was able to let go.